James Wilson (Founding Father): Supreme Court (1789–1798)

-College of Philadelphia
+University of Pennsylvania

 Wilson became the first professor of law at the College of Philadelphia in 1790—only the second at any academic institution in the United States.
 Wilson mostly ignored the practical matters of legal training; like many of his educated contemporaries, he viewed the academic study of law as a branch of a general cultured education, rather than solely as a prelude to a profession.

 Wilson broke off his first course of law lectures in April 1791 to attend to his duties as Supreme Court justice on circuit.
-He appears to have begun a second-year course in late 1791 or in early 1792 (by which time the College of Philadelphia had been merged into the University of Pennsylvania), but at some unrecorded point the lectures stopped again and were never resumed.
+He appears to have begun a second-year course in late 1791 or in early 1792 (by which time the College of Philadelphia merged with University of the State of Pennsylvania to become the University of Pennsylvania), but at some unrecorded point the lectures to Congress stopped again and were never resumed.
 They were not published (except for the first) until after his death, in an edition produced by his son Bird Wilson in 1804.
-The University of Pennsylvania Law School in Philadelphia officially traces its foundation to Wilson's lectures.
+The University of Pennsylvania Law School in Philadelphia officially traces its foundation to Wilson's lectures to Congress and Wilson also continued to teach law to Penn students until his death in 1798.